Minhao-Zhang/MBTI-Classification/writeups/tutorial.md

 In this training argument, several methods are used to speed up the training process and reduce the memory usage.
 - batch size is set to 4 to reduce the memory usage.
 - `optim="adamw_bnb_8bit"`: use AdamW with ByteNetBlock 8-bit quantization.
 This will reduce the vRAM usage by 4 times.
 You can see more information about this [here](https://huggingface.co/docs/transformers/perf_train_gpu_one#optimizer-choice).
-- `gradient_accumulation_steps` and `eval_accumulation_steps` to effectively increase the batch size to 8.
+- `gradient_accumulation_steps=2` and `eval_accumulation_steps=2` to effectively increase the batch size to 8.
 - `tf32=True` to use TensorFloat32 for training.

 ![precision-comparison](float-precision-comparison.png)

-With this visualization, you can see that using tf32 will sacrifice precision for memory usage.
+With this visualization, you can see that using tf32 will sacrifice precision for less memory usage.
 TF32 takes 19 bits instead of 32 bits for each float, thus reducing the memory usage by 40%.
 According to [NVIDIA](https://blogs.nvidia.com/blog/tensorfloat-32-precision-format/), research has shown that model trained with tf32 and models trained with fp32 perform very similarly.

 > You can see that we did not use bf16 to fine tune the model.
-According to the configuration, Phi3 model is actualy trained with bf16.
-However, due to some reason, the loss will be NaN if we use bf16 in the fine tuning process.
+According to the model configuration, Phi3 model is actualy trained with bf16.
+However, due to some unkown reason, the loss will be NaN if we use bf16 in the fine tuning process.

 Now, we can define the trainer and start training the model.